 See more »

-The film opens with the early 1970's Columbia logo.
+The film opens with the 1968 Columbia Pictures logo.
+The Torch lady is wearing a lei, in keeping with the Hawaiian setting.
 See more »

 Was this review helpful to you?